31 May Cataracts

 Cataracts and glasses

-Often the first effect of a cataract is to cause a shift in one’s glasses prescription, i.e. more long-sighted or short-sighted, so the initial blurriness can be easily rectified with updated glasses.
-Sunglasses or transition lenses are recommended to improve visual comfort and reduce glare while outdoors.
+Often the first effect of a cataract is a shift in one’s glasses prescription, i.e. more long-sighted or short-sighted, so the initial blurriness can be easily rectified with updated the patient’s glasses.
+Sunglasses or transition lenses are recommended to improve visual comfort and reduce glare while outdoors and in particular driving at night.
 As the cataract develops and the lens becomes more cloudy, it becomes more difficult to improve the vision with new glasses, at which point cataract surgery may be recommended.

 Cataract surgery is a very common procedure, whereby the majority of the patient’s own crystalline lens is removed and replaced with a clear